diyscif/diyscif/scif-thesis.md

 shielded [@wolfsperger2008, pp. 292-293].

 Apart from airborne electromagnetic waves, emanations can also leak from a SCIF on cables and wires.
-Instead of travelling through the air, unwanted signals can travel along wires out of the SCIF where they induce electromagnetic fields that be captured and turned into usable intelligence [@wolfsperger2008, p.
+Instead of traveling through the air, unwanted signals can travel along wires out of the SCIF where they induce electromagnetic fields that be captured and turned into usable intelligence [@wolfsperger2008, p.
 210].